 The design incorporates a series of levels which respond to the grade and are anchored by a light well and central stair.
-The top level includes an away space and deck.
+The top level includes an away space and a deck.
 Circulation is kept to a minimum.

 The permit process required reviews and approvals from the City of Madison Landmarks Commission, Zoning Board of Appeals, Parks Department, Engineering and Building Inspection.